Skip to product information

 Longevity Spinach Background

 Its scientific name is gynura procumbens, but it is also known as “longevity spinach” or “cholesterol spinach.”
 The plant is native to southeast Asia, and is widely known for its nutritional and medicinal values.
-Proponents claim it fights a variety of ailments, including diabetes, high blood pressure, high cholesterol and even cancer.
-However, I feel it is worth growing just to eat.
 This plant is quite hardy and prolific.
 Once established, it will grow almost as fast as you can pick it.

 How to Grow Longevity Spinach